Frequently Asked Questions for Pharmacists on Continuing Education

 Q: What are the CE requirements for Pharmacists?

-A: All Pharmacists are required to have, at minimum, a total of 15 hours to renew every year.
-Eight (8) of those hours have to be LIVE hours and the remainder hours can be either Live or Correspondence.
+A: To renew every year, all Pharmacists are required to have, at minimum, a total of fifteen (15) hours and five (5) of those hours are required LIVE.
+The remainder of the hours may be Live or Correspondence.

 CE RULE CHANGES TO BECOME EFFECTIVE JANUARY 1, 2018.
 The Board has completed a rulemaking making changes to the continuing education requirements for licensure renewal.
 Board staff have received a number of good questions about the transition process.
 The FAQs below answer them.